 As Chief Finance Officer for the CCG, Jon’s role is to be the governing body’s professional expert on finance ensuring that the CCG meets all of its statutory duties in regard to finance.

 Mrs Fenton West has been nursing for 16 years and has worked in both primary and community care, as a Practice nurse for 7 years, Nurse Practitioner for 9 years and also in the community for 4 years on the Twilight District Nursing team.
 Her current role is as an Advanced Nurse Practitioner at Donnington Medical Practice.

 As one of the GP/Primary Health Care professional Board Members of the CCG Governance Board, Carolyn’s role is to bring a local healthcare professional view on health and care issues to underpin the work of the CCG and specifically an understanding of patient care in the primary care setting.

-Liz has a range of experience in the Health Sector, including being Assistant Director of Public Health at Cheshire West Primary Care Trust between 2002 and 2006 and has previously worked as a Public Health Specialist, at both South Cheshire Health Authority and Shropshire Health Authority.
-Liz joined Telford & Wrekin Council in 2013 as Director of Public Health from Cheshire West and Chester Council, where she was Associate Director of Public Health.
+Liz has a range of experience in the Health Sector, including being Director of Public Health at Cheshire West Primary Care Trust between 2002 and 2006 and Associate Director of Public Health for Western Cheshire PCT between 2006 and 2013.
+Liz has also previously worked as a Public Health Specialist, at both South Cheshire Health Authority and Shropshire Health Authority.
+Liz joined Telford & Wrekin Council in 2013 as Director of Public Health.

 As the statutory Director for Public Health member of the CCG Governance Board, Liz is responsible for advising on the health inequalities existing in Telford and Wrekin population and to provide an unbiased strategic public health view, on all aspects of the CCG’s business.